DaehwanKimLab/hisat2/MANUAL.markdown

 an `@RG` line that includes all user-specified [`--rg`] tokens separated by tabs.

-Each subsequnt line describes an alignment or, if the read failed to align, a read.
+Each subsequent line describes an alignment or, if the read failed to align, a read.
 Each line is a collection of at least 12 fields separated by tabs; from left to right, the fields are: